John Carlson (ice hockey): Final years with the team (2019–2026)

 Under the direction of new head coach Spencer Carbery, Carlson started the 2023–24 season playing alongside Rasmus Sandin.
 On January 5, 2024, Carlson tallied an assist on Dylan Strome's goal in a 6–2 loss to the Hurricanes.
 He subsequently became the third player in franchise history and 34th defenseman in NHL history to reach the 500 assists milestone.
 On March 30, 2024, Carlson set another franchise record by playing in his 1,000th NHL game.
 He was the third Capitals player, and first defenseman, to play all 1,000 games with the Capitals.
 After also scoring his 149th goal, Carlson tied Kevin Hatcher's franchise record for goals by a defenseman and became the ninth defensemen in NHL history to score a goal in their 1,000th game.
 Carlson officially passed Hatcher's franchise record the following month after scoring his 150th NHL goal on April 13, 2024, against the Lightning.

 Carlson was paired with either Sandin or Fehérváry for the majority of the 2024–25 season.
 On November 15, 2024, Carlson passed Ryan Suter and Reed Larson for sole possession of eighth place on the all-time points list for American-born defenseman.
 On January 6, 2025, Carlson became the 13th defenseman in NHL history to score 700 points with one franchise.
 On January 21, Carlson moved into the top 100 all-time in games played among NHL defensemen.
 On April 4, Carlson had the primary assist on Alexander Ovechkin's 894th career regular season goal, which tied Wayne Gretzky's all-time goal-scoring record.
+On February 5, 2026, Carlson suffered a lower-body injury against the Nashville Predators, and left the game early.
+He was subsequently ruled out for all four of the Capitals' games following the Olympic break, making the Predators game his final appearance with Washington.

+Anaheim Ducks (2026)

+On March 5, 2026, after 17 seasons with the Capitals, Carlson was traded to the Anaheim Ducks for a conditional first-round pick in 2026 or 2027, and a third-round pick in 2027.
+He left the Capitals as the all-time franchise leader for points (771), goals (166), assists (605), and games played (1,143) by a defenseman.
+Shortly after joining the Ducks, Carlson scored his first NHL hat-trick on April 9.
+He subsequently became the third NHL defenseman aged 36 or older to record a hat trick, and he played the second-most games for a defenseman before recording his first hat trick.

+The Ducks made the playoffs, where they eliminated the Edmonton Oilers in the first round, 4-2.
+The Ducks eventually fell to the Vegas Golden Knights in six games in the second round.